microsoft/BotBuilder-V3/en-us/Skype/getting-started.md

 Please make sure to read the [Best Practices](http://docs.botframework.com/directory/best-practices/),  [Review Guidelines](http://docs.botframework.com/directory/review-guidelines/),  [Terms of use](https://aka.ms/bf-terms) and [Code of Conduct](http://aka.ms/bf-conduct) before publishing your bot.

-The [Terms of Use](https://aka.ms/bf-terms) also contains Sample Terms you can use to help create your own Terms of Service.
+The [Terms of Use](https://aka.ms/bf-terms) contains Sample Terms you can use to help create your own Terms of Service and the [Code of Conduct](http://aka.ms/bf-conduct) contains links to third party Privacy Statement templates.

 ## Finding and adding bots in Skype